-702.33a Kicker is a static ability that functions while the spell with kicker is on the stack.
+- 702.33a Kicker is a static ability that functions while the spell with kicker is on the stack.
 "Kicker [cost]" means "You may pay an additional [cost] as you cast this spell."
-Paying a spell's kicker cost(s) follows the rules for paying additional costs in rules 601.2b and 601.2f-h.

-- 702.33b The phrase "Kicker [cost 1] and/or [cost 2]" means the same thing as "Kicker [cost 1], kicker [cost 2]." - 702.33c Multikicker is a variant of the kicker ability.
+Paying a spell's kicker cost(s) follows the rules for paying additional costs in rules 601.2b and 601.2f-h. - 702.33b The phrase "Kicker [cost 1] and/or [cost 2]" means the same thing as "Kicker [cost 1], kicker [cost 2]." - 702.33c Multikicker is a variant of the kicker ability.
 "Multikicker [cost]" means "You may pay an additional [cost] any number of times as you cast this spell."
 A multikicker cost is a kicker cost. - 702.33d If a spell's controller declares the intention to pay any of that spell's kicker costs, that spell has been "kicked."
 If a spell has two kicker costs or has multikicker, it may be kicked multiple times.
 See rule 601.2b. - 702.33e Objects with kicker or multikicker have additional abilities that specify what happens if they are kicked.
 These abilities are linked to the kicker or multikicker abilities printed on that object: they can refer only to those specific kicker or multikicker abilities.
-See rule 607, "Linked Abilities." - 702.33f Objects with more than one kicker cost have abilities that each correspond to a specific kicker cost.
-They contain the phrases "if it was kicked with its [A] kicker" and "if it was kicked with its [B] kicker," where A and B are the first and second kicker costs listed on the card, respectively.
+See rule 607, "Linked Abilities." - 702.33f Objects with more than one kicker cost may also have abilities that each correspond to a specific kicker cost.
+Those abilities contain the phrases "if it was kicked with its [A] kicker" and "if it was kicked with its [B] kicker," where A and B are the first and second kicker costs listed on the card, respectively.
 Each of those abilities is linked to the appropriate kicker ability. - 702.33g If part of a spell's ability has its effect only if that spell was kicked, and that part of the ability includes any targets, the spell's controller chooses those targets only if that spell was kicked.
 Otherwise, the spell is cast as if it did not have those targets.
-See rule 601.2c.
+See rule 601.2c. - 702.33h Sticker kicker is a keyword ability that represents a kicker ability and an ability that imposes an additional cost if the spell is kicked.
+"Sticker kicker [cost]" means "Kicker [cost]"